 Thinking of applying to Google?
 Rest assured: during the interview, you won’t be asked the usual multiple-choice questions or brainteasers like how many golf balls can you fit into an aeroplane.

-“We found that brainteasers are a complete waste of time… They don’t predict anything,” says Laszlo Bock, Senior Vice President of People Operations at Google.
+“We found that brainteasers are a complete waste of time… They don’t predict anything,” says Laszlo Bock, Senior Vice President of People Operations at Google, to the NY Times.
 He also believes academic success is not necessarily an indication of an applicant’s future professional performance: “After two or three years, your ability to perform at Google is completely unrelated to how you performed when you were in school, because the skills you required in college are very different.”
 In fact, 14% of Google’s staff don’t even have a university education.

-Nevertheless, big data is used as part of Google’s HR process, to determine the number of applications to shortlist, assess existing managers’ performance and determine the ideal number of people in a team for it to perform well.
+What is the source of these findings?
+From data analytics, which Google uses as part of its HR process to determine the number of applications to shortlist, assess existing managers’ performance and determine the ideal number of people in a team for it to perform well.

 But data isn’t everything, as Laszlo Bock concludes: “I don’t think you’ll ever replace human judgment and human inspiration and creativity because, at the end of the day, you need to be asking questions like, O.K., the system says this.
 Is this really what we want to do?
 Is that the right thing?”